Younes-sakhnou/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 12.
 script that creates a directory called filei3 with permissions 751 in the working directory.
 Task 13.
-script that changes the group owner to file4 for the file file1
+script that changes the group owner to file4 for the file file1 Task 14. script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.